marxav0319/snake/README.md

 1. In certain cases, the snake's body separates, (usually into two pieces) that act independantly and do not respond to user input.
-2. A `segmentation fault` occurs on the call to `SDL_Quit()`, which I believe has to do with the fact that the initialization and/or quitting does not occur in `int main()`.
-This needs some re-writing to fix.

 ## Enhancements